Ankara railway station: Turkish Republic period (1922–present)

-The TCDD Open Air Steam Locomotive Museum was opened next to the station in the 1990's, but was relocated in 2014 due to the construction of the Ankara Tren Garı.
+The TCDD Open Air Steam Locomotive Museum was opened next to the station in the 1990s, but was relocated in 2014 due to the construction of the Ankara Tren Garı.

 Operations

 Ankara station has generally been the exchange point between train services in the west and in the east, although trains to the far east of Turkey would originate from Istanbul until 2011.
 With the exception of commuter rail service, all trains either originate or terminate at the station, continuing Ankara's role as a rail hub in Turkey.
 TCDD Taşımacılık (TCDDT) operates mainline intercity trains (mostly overnight service) west to Istanbul and İzmir and east to Kars, Tatvan and Kurtalanalong with regional service to Polatlı.
 Since the opening of Turkey's first high-speed railway in 2009, Ankara has become the main hub for high-speed trains in the country.
 High-speed Yüksek Hızlı Tren (YHT) service operates frequent service to Istanbul, via Eskişehir, and Konya.
 However, service is expected to increase with the opening of the high-speed railway to Sivas and Karaman towards the end of 2021, with future service to Afyonkarahisar and İzmir expected to begin in 2023.